Ketulmj/Sign-Language-Detection/README.md

 # Sign Language Detection

-This project aims to develop a gesture based sign language detection system using pre-trained ML and deep learning techniques.
-The system takes video input, processes them to extract relevant features, and translates these gestures into corresponding sentence.
+This project aims to develop a gesture-based sign language detection system using pre-trained ML and deep learning techniques.
+The system takes a video input, processes it to extract relevant features, and translates these gestures into corresponding words.

 # Dataset